Find Schools

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 There were about 263,800 jobs for Food Server in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 26,900 new jobs for Food Server by 2026.
-Due to new job openings and attrition, there will be an average of 43,100 job openings in this field each year.
+The BLS estimates 43,100 yearly job openings in this field.

 undefined